-The latest version adds many more zombie options, including necromancers and evil biomes that cause all corpses to rise as undead.
+Subsequent versions added many more zombie options, including necromancers and evil biomes that cause all corpses to rise as undead.
 This applies to body parts as well, so long as at least one has a GRASP tag (mouth, hands, pincer, etc.).
 Chop up a zombie and moments later you could be fighting the remains of the zombie's corpse, his left arm and head.
 Depending on circumstances, they will keep rising until you dump them in magma.

 Palette Swap: The fact that the game's done in ASCII graphics makes this a justified case.

 Patchwork Map: Averted completely in that the world generator takes weather effects into account to always create a realistic map, though you can tweak it to make one on purpose.
 This trope does however apply to veins and clusters of metal ore for Rule of Fun and balance reasons.

 Perpetual Motion Machine: The mechanical energy needed to pump water up one story is only one tenth the amount generated when the water comes back down and powers a water wheel (although the wheel itself draws another 1/10, and the machinery connecting the wheel to the pump will probably take somewhat more).
 Power the pump with the water wheel, prime it once with manual labor, and it will endlessly generate power.